OriginProtocol/telegram-moderator/README.md

 - Bans users with usernames matching specified patterns
 - Records logs of converstations
 - Logs an English translation of any foreign languages using Google Translate
+- Uses textblob for basic sentiment analysis of both polarity and subjectivity

 ## Installation